-Ground squirrels retreat into their underground burrows, where they spend the winter in the form of hibernation.
-They lower their body temperatures to about one degree higher than that of the temperature outside their burrows.
+Ground squirrels retreat into their underground caves, where they spend winter hibernation.
+They lower their body temperatures to about one degree above the temperature outside their burrows.

-During their hibernation, ground squirrels roll into a ball so that the head is tucked in between the legs and tail on the skull.
+During their hibernation, ground squirrels roll into a ball so the head is tucked between the legs and the tail on the skull.

 They also adjust their heartbeat, slowing it down with their breathing rate.
 Ground squirrels do not hibernate fully and wake up once a week for nourishment.

-The squirrels can stay awake for up to 20 hours before hibernating once more.
-On warmer days, ground squirrels tend to leave the burrow and forage outside for more food.
+The squirrels can stay awake for up to 20 hours before hibernating.
+Ground squirrels tend to leave the burrow and forage outside for more food on warmer days.

 American Black Bears